 Raleigh is a rapidly growing city.
 It’s an exciting time to live here.
 But with that growth comes challenges, like infrastructure and transportation needs.
-I will advocate for responsible development that is mindful of these needs
+I am an advocate for responsible development that is mindful of these needs

 Our city cannot afford to stifle innovation.
 We must continue to be a place that is accepting of new ideas and businesses.

-We must also make doing business with our city more efficient, especially as it relates to construction and permitting.
+I am also committed to making doing business with our city more efficient, especially as it relates to construction and permitting.
 Many small business owners simply cannot afford to endure long delays in the permitting and construction process.
-Our City Council should empower the city staff to streamline this process so that our city remains business friendly.
+We have worked to streamline this process, including pivoting to tiered site plans, so that our city remains business friendly.

-As a community organizer and nonprofit leader, I have seen firsthand what happens when we greet all people with open arms.
-We must address inequities in our city, so that everyone who lives here has the opportunity to succeed.
+As a former community organizer and nonprofit leader, I have seen firsthand what happens when we greet all people with open arms.
+I am working to address inequities in our city, so that everyone who lives here has the opportunity to succeed.